WWE News: Stale ‘Monday Night Raw’ Results In Return Of Triple H And Brock Lesnar

 The final edition of WWE Monday Night Raw for 2016 was criticized for lacking any real storyline development.
-The WWE Universe were happy with the quality of wrestling, but many felt that the storylines had become stale.
-The WWE would also have been worried to find that, for the first time ever, viewing figures for SmackDown Live surpassed those of Monday Night Raw.
-As was predicted in the Inquisitr last week, the WWE attempted to boost Monday Night Raw’s viewing figures by having The Undertaker appear on Raw to announce that he will enter the 2017 edition of the WWE Royal Rumble.
+The WWE Universe was happy with the quality of wrestling, but many felt that the storylines had become stale.
+The WWE was also concerned to discover find that for the first time ever, viewing figures for SmackDown Live surpassed those of Monday Night Raw.
+As was predicted by the Inquisitr last week, the WWE attempted to boost Monday Night Raw’s viewing figures by having The Undertaker appear on Raw to announce that he will enter the 2017 edition of the em>Royal Rumble.

 The Deadman duly announced that he would appear at Royal Rumble 2017, but many were disappointed that The Undertaker did not take to the ring.
 There is no doubt that The Undertaker is still a massive draw, and many are hoping that he will win the Royal Rumble.
 It was widely predicted that The Undertaker would lay down a challenge, to the winner of John Cena’s world championship match against AJ Styles, and that would lay out the path to this year’s WrestleMania 33 event in April.

-A matchup between Cena and The Undertaker is viewed as a “dream” bout for the WWE Universe, especially as the 2017 WrestleMania event may prove to be The Deadman’s last.
+A matchup between Cena and The Undertaker is viewed as a dream bout for the WWE Universe, especially as the 2017 WrestleMania event may prove to be The Deadman’s last.
 The WWE Universe may want to see Cena and The Undertaker battle it out at WrestleMania, but the latest Wrestling Observer newsletter suggests that Vince McMahon may have changed his mind.

-According to WrestleZone there has been a lot of speculation that Cena would beat AJ Styles for the championship at the Royal Rumble.
+According to WrestleZone, there has been a lot of speculation that Cena would beat AJ Styles for the championship at the Royal Rumble.
 The Undertaker would win Royal Rumble and then challenge Cena at WrestleMania 33.
 It now seems that The Deadman will not get a title bout after all.
-WWE did tease that something was set to happen between the Undertaker and Braun Strowman.
+WWE teased that something was set to happen between the Undertaker and Braun Strowman.

 The Abominable Strowman is fast becoming Monday Night Raw’s favorite heel.
-We saw Strowman chase Sami Zayn around arena’s before beating him in a match a couple of weeks back.
-Even then Strowman knocked Zayn off a stretcher as he was being carried from the arena.
-This may suggest that Strowman’s role will be increasingly important as the 2017 WWE year progresses.
+Fans saw Strowman chase Sami Zayn around arena’s before beating him in a match a couple of weeks back.
+Strowman then knocked Zayn off a stretcher as he was being carried from the arena.
+This may suggest that Strowman’s role will be increasingly important as the year progresses.

-WWE fans will be aware that Brock Lesnar has been licking his wounds since his 86-second defeat to Goldberg.
-The official WWE website reveals that Lesnar returns to Monday Night Raw this evening, and says that The Anomaly will “be in a particularly foul mood,” as he prepares for the Royal Rumble PPV.
-At this stage, we don’t know if Lesnar will be in the ring or just showing up on Raw to increase the Royal Rumble hype.
+Brock Lesnar has been licking his wounds since his 86-second defeat to Goldberg.
+The official WWE website reveals that Lesnar returns to Monday Night Raw this evening and says that The Anomaly will “be in a particularly foul mood,” as he prepares for the Royal Rumble PPV.
+At this stage, fans don’t know if Lesnar will be in the ring or just showing up on Raw to increase the Royal Rumble hype.

 …but for now.